1. News & Issues

 Current Situation: Civil unrest

 Further Details: Mass pro-democracy protests erupted in February 2011, prompting a government crackdown aided by troops from Saudi Arabia.
-But unrest continues, as a restless Shiite majority confronts a state dominated by the Sunni minority.
+But unrest in the Middle East continues, as a restless Shiite majority confronts a state dominated by the Sunni minority.
 The ruling family has yet to offer any significant political concessions.

-Current Leader: President Mohammad Morsi / Army Chief Mohammad Hussein Tantawi
+Current Leader: Interim President Adly Mansour / Army Chief Mohammad Hussein Tantawi

-Political System: Political System: Elected president/ Interim military governing body
+Political System: Political System: Interim authorities, elections due early 2014

 Current Situation: Transition from autocratic rule